RawNet: Fast End-to-End Neural Vocoder: Conclusion

 \section{Conclusion}

-This paper proposes a new vocoder, which uses the raw waveform as input and output the raw waveform.
-The coder and voder can be trained jointly.
-Training such a network is a challenge, but we adopted several tricks to get the network perform well.
-As a result, the subjective evaluation shows that our proposed model can produce more natural/preferred speech than the recently proposed LPCNet.
-Visualization of the learned features helps illustrating that RawNet can extract reasonably good features from the raw waveform.
+This paper proposes a new vocoder that uses a Coder network to learn the representation from the raw waveform and applies a Voder network to restore the waveform.
+The Coder and voder can be trained jointly.
+The subjective evaluation shows that our proposed model can produce more natural/preferred speech than the recently proposed LPCNet.
+Visualization of the learned features helps illustrate that RawNet can extract reasonably meaningful features from the raw waveform.

-This work only proposes a plausible vocoder based on raw waveform.
-Some interesting future work based on this model can be conducted.
-For example, the embedded features learned from our coder can be used in other speech synthesis framework or any other speech-related tasks.